-However, because stimulants also produce a sense of well-being and euphoria, the drugs are often targets of abuse.
-Abuse of stimulants includes taking a prescription more often, changing method of administration, taking a higher dosage, taking a prescription that doesn’t belong to you, or seeking stimulants through illegal means.
+However, because stimulants also produce a sense of well-being and euphoria, the drugs are often targets of use.
+Use of stimulants includes taking a prescription more often, changing method of administration, taking a higher dosage, taking a prescription that doesn’t belong to you, or seeking stimulants through illegal means.

 Stimulants increase certain body functions, including heart, blood pressure, and breathing rates.
-When abused, the drugs increase these rates to dangerous levels, increasing the risk of overdose.
-Stimulant abuse also fosters addiction, a mental cycle which can keep people caught in its grips until every aspect of health is changed or affected.
+When used, the drugs increase these rates to dangerous levels, increasing the risk of overdose.
+Stimulant use also fosters addiction, a mental cycle which can keep people caught in its grips until every aspect of health is changed or affected.

-Understanding stimulants—what they are, how they are abused, and the consequences of abuse—helps us to understand the need for treatment of stimulant addiction.
+Understanding stimulants—what they are, how they are used, and the consequences of use—helps us to understand the need for treatment of stimulant addiction.

 There are many types of prescription stimulants on the market.
 The two main types include prescription amphetamines and prescription methylphenidate.
 The conditions these medications are most used to treat include ADHD, narcolepsy, depression, and obesity.